singularian/mdencode/docs/mdzip_cpp.md

 This is the MDZip C++ Example Usage

 These are the 7 main programs.
-There are currently 3 mdzip variants.
+There are currently 3 main mdzip variants.

 - mdzip                - Creates an mdzip (mdz) binary file from an input file.
 - mdunzip              - Unzips an mdzip (mdz) file to an output file.
 It can also display the block list.